brolinA/terrain_property_prediction/README.md

 Check if you are in the `mini-project` branch.

-The follow the instruction to download and install all the dependencies for **wild visual navigation** from [here](https://github.com/leggedrobotics/wild_visual_navigation/tree/main)
+Then follow the instruction to download and install all the dependencies for **wild visual navigation** from [here](https://github.com/leggedrobotics/wild_visual_navigation/tree/main).
+Make sure that you have the `wild_visual_navigation` package in the ROS workspace you are working on.

 - You can skip either create the virtual environment mentioned in the WVN README or ignore it if you want to setup everything natively.
 - You can also simply use

+**Note:**

-**Note: While installing the dependencies mentioned in wild_visual_navigation and self_supervised_segmentation packages you might get some python dependency issues which is likely because of conflicting python package dependency.
+- While installing the dependencies mentioned in wild_visual_navigation and self_supervised_segmentation packages you might get some python dependency issues which is likely because of conflicting python package dependency.
 Unfortunately, you will have to deal with it yourself.
-I don't remember how I fixed it :wink:**
+I don't remember how I fixed it :wink:
+- Make sure to do `catkin build` inside the virtual environment if you created it.
+If you managed to get everything installed in the native system then you don't have to worry about it.

 ## Aliengo simuation